technix/atrament.ink/docs/developer/atrament-web.md

 # Atrament Web

-Atrament Web is a browser build of Atrament Core.
+Atrament Web is a ready-to-use build of Atrament Core for the web browser.
 It is bundled with a specific set of interface implementations:

 - loader: fetch + fflate
 - persistent: [localForage](https://github.com/localForage/localForage) / Neutralinojs storage